Hanson Place Central United Methodist Church

-The Hanson Place Central United Methodist Church is a Methodist cathedral in the Fort Greene neighborhood of Brooklyn, New York City, located on the northwest corner of Hanson Place and St. Felix Street, adjacent to the Williamsburgh Savings Bank Tower.
+The Hanson Place Central United Methodist Church is a Methodist cathedral in the Fort Greene neighborhood of Brooklyn, New York City.
+It is located on the northwest corner of Hanson Place and St. Felix Street, adjacent to the Williamsburgh Savings Bank Tower.
 The church is the third Methodist church on the site.
 The present structure was built in 1929–1931, and its architectural style has been called "Gothic restyled in modern dress, an exercise in massing brick and tan terra cotta that might be called cubistic Art Moderne."

 The church's street level features retail stores, and it is also listed as the headquarters for the Boy Scouts in Brooklyn.

 As of 2010, Hanson Place Central hosts a midday inspirational service for all members of the downtown Brooklyn community daily at 12 noon.
 They work to engage all members of their surrounding community.
 They also have a food pantry open to the public in need.

-The structure is now abandoned, covered in scaffolding and filled with black mold and dust on the inside.

 The church is located within the Brooklyn Academy of Music Historic District, which was created in 1978 by the New York City Landmarks Preservation Commission.